postsharp/Metalama.Documentation/conceptual/using-aspects/applying-aspects.md

 ### Example: project fabric

-The following examples shows how to add a `Log` aspect to all methods in the current project.
+The following example shows how to add a `Log` aspect to all methods in the current project.

 [!include[Project Fabric](../../code/Metalama.Documentation.SampleCode.AspectFramework/ProjectFabric.cs)]